Multi-Grain Probiotic Baby Cereal

 - In a fine mesh colander, rinse the grains until the water runs clear.

-- Place the grains and liquid into a medium saucepan and bring to a boil over high heat.
+- Place the grains and water into a medium saucepan and bring to a boil over high heat.

 - Reduce heat and simmer, covered, for 30 minutes or until all the grains are tender, stirring occasionally.